 We expect to remain in compliance with the covenants under the credit facilities of our subsidiaries and indentures, and we expect that our cash on hand, cash flows from operating activities and the amounts available under the credit facilities should be sufficient to satisfy our liquidity needs through the end of 2003.
-However, it is unclear whether we will have access to sufficient capital to satisfy our principal repayment obligations, which are scheduled to come due in 2005 and thereafter.
+However, it is unclear whether we will have access to sufficient capital to satisfy our principal repayment obligations, which are scheduled to come due in future years.
 We do not expect that cash flows from operating activities will be sufficient, on their own, to permit us to satisfy these obligations.
-Our substantial debt levels and the depressed price of our equity securities limit our access to the debt and equity markets on reasonable terms at this time and for the foreseeable future.
+Our substantial debt levels and the recent downgrades in our debt limit our access to the debt markets on reasonable terms at this time and for the foreseeable future.
 In addition, the maximum allowable leverage ratios under our credit facilities will decline over time and the total potential borrowing available under our subsidiaries' current credit facilities (subject to covenant restrictions and limitations) will decrease from approximately \$9.0 billion as of the end of 2003 to \$8.7 billion and \$7.7 billion by the end of 2004 and 2005, respectively.
-Although Mr. Allen and his affiliates have purchased equity from us and our subsidiaries in the past, except for the commitment of Vulcan Inc., an affiliate of Mr. Allen, described above, there is no obligation for Mr. Allen or his affiliates to purchase equity from or contribute or loan funds to us or to our subsidiaries in the future.
+Although Mr. Allen and his affiliates have purchased equity from Charter and Charter Holdco in the past, except for the commitment of Vulcan Inc., an affiliate of Mr. Allen, described above, there is no obligation for Mr. Allen or his affiliates to purchase equity from or contribute or loan funds to us or to our subsidiaries in the future.
 We recognize the interim nature of this facility and continue to evaluate our options and to consider steps to address our leverage.
-We have hired a financial advisor to assist us in evaluating alternatives.
+Charter has hired a financial advisor to assist us in evaluating alternatives.